Munyat/toy-problems/README.md

 ## Description

-This repository contains the code for [Project Name], which is a [brief description of the project].
+This repository contains the code for Toy Problems, in which the project takes inputs calsculates net salary, speed and calculates srudent grades.

 ## Table of Contents